-10 Beauty Appointments You Need to Make Before Your Wedding
+10 Beauty Appointments You Should Make Before Your Wedding Day

-No matter what your skin issues, visiting your dermatologist will help get your skin on track before your wedding.
-If adult acne is a big concern, your doctor can work with you to determine the best skincare routine for your skin type.
-They can also be the ones you call to zap the zit with a cortisone shot if an unexpected blemish pops up the day before your wedding.
+No matter what your skin issues might be, visiting your dermatologist will help ensure your skin's on track before your wedding.
+Whether you're dealing with adult acne, psoriasis or just plain, old dull combination skin, your doctor can work with you to determine the best skincare routine for your skin type.
+A trusted derm can also be the one you call to zap the zit with a cortisone shot if an unexpected blemish pops up the day before your wedding.

 2. Laser Hair Removal

-It sounds cliche, but your smile really is your best accessory on your wedding.
-Schedule an appointment with your dentist for a quick teeth whitening and smile deep-clean.
+It sounds cliché, we know, but your smile really is your best accessory on your wedding day.
+Schedule an appointment with your dentist for a quick teeth whitening and deep clean.

 4. Hair Colorist

 If you're highlighting or coloring your hair before your wedding, it's important to start early.
 Book a hair consultation three to six months before your wedding to talk to your colorist about your vision.
 It's also a good idea to bring any examples of hair accessories you plan on wearing so your colorist can determine the best spot to place highlights.

 Obviously, there are tons of options when it comes to your day-of hairstyle. and your stylist can walk you through all of them.
 It's customary to visit your stylist for a hair trial a few month before your wedding, but for even better results, you can take it a step further.
 Visit your stylist twice—once for a cut and once for a style.
 It'll give your stylist the chance to familiarize themselves with your hair type and help you brainstorm the best style for you.